Zer0-Bug/RealEstateWebsite/README.md

 > - **IDE:** Visual Studio 2019/2022 with ASP.NET and web development workload.
 > - **Database:** LocalDB or a full SQL Server instance (2017 or newer).

+> [!NOTE]
+> - This project is a demo/sample implementation intended for learning and evaluation.
+Do not use the demo data or bundled images in production without replacing them with appropriate assets and sanitized test data.
 ---

 <br>